 How are my items secured?

-If you've checked out U-Pack's packing and loading tips, you know that items that are secured and tied down inside the rental trailer travel much more safely.
+If you've checked out U-Pack's packing tips and loading tips, you know that items that are loaded securely and tied down inside the rental trailer travel much more safely.
 To help prevent shifting in transit, you may nail blocks and braces to the trailer floor throughout the loading process.
-You can also use screwable hooks and eyes to assist in tying down your shipment.
-Many of these rental trailers are also equipped with logistics tracking that runs from floor to ceiling and offers multiple anchor points for tying down your shipment with ropes or ratchet straps.
+You can also use screwable hooks and eyes to assist in tying your shipment down.
+Many rental trailers are also equipped with logistics tracking that runs from floor to ceiling and offers multiple anchor points for tying down your shipment with ropes or ratchet straps.
 These types of trailers may be requested with the origin terminal, but they are not guaranteed.